Making Love in a Canoe

 As in many works in the series, there is only one paddler in Winter’s Paddle, heading off into the mist.
 The setting and the destination are unknown, suggesting an atmosphere more than a narrative, and evoking the experience of European explorers setting off into uncharted lands.
 And in several paintings, a canoe floats empty, as in Spring Melt, offering an invitation to climb aboard and become part of the journey.

 Many of the painterly qualities Goldberg incorporates enhance the mystique of the canoe and emphasize its image as an archetype.
 Inspired by bokeh, a Japanese photographic term referring to a grainy, soft background against a sharply focussed image, the artist sometimes plays with pastel-coloured orbs that engulf the paddler, as in Spirit Canoe.
 In Homage, the gold paint of the birch-bark and the interference acrylics in the sky create an especially rich surface; the materials respect and honour the canoe’s indigenous origins.
 By contrast, Outreach, a painted digital photograph printed on canvas, brings the viewer back to the urban environment.
 Making a trio with Portage and Into the Grasslands, it re-contextualizes the painted canoe in unexpected ways.

 The exhibition title refers to Canadian historian Pierre Berton’s tongue-in-cheek definition of a Canadian as “someone who knows how to make love in a canoe without tipping it over.”
 Goldberg makes her own kind of love in the canoe, infusing her paintings with an animated and painterly expression, employing variety, animus, and constantly shifting contexts to upend conventional notions of this highly iconic Canadian symbol.

-Click on link and it will take you to the gallery page with prices. http://www.southmaingallery.com/Exhibit_Detail.cfm?ShowsID=96
+Click on link and it will take you to the gallery page. http://www.southmaingallery.com/Exhibit_Detail.cfm?ShowsID=96